LabLouis/eLife_2015/README.md

 4. Wormsign - Contains C++ scripts for the software required to run the high resolution tracker.
 5. Venkman - An independent software module which is used to define the spatial and temporal virtual environments.
 This module coordinates with the Wormsign module.

-Please find the README file for further details in the corresponding folder.
+For further details, please find the README file in the corresponding folders.

 For bug reports/comments/feedback, e-mail: mlouis_at_crg.eu or matthieu.louis_at_icloud.com